sj26/node-smtp/doc/api.markdown

 * `'sender'`, the SMTP sender object
 * `'receivers'`, an array of SMTP receiver objects
 * `'connection'`, the `'smtp.Connection'` object
+* `'accepted'`, whether or not confirmation that the message has been received will be sent.
+Defaults to `false`.
+Can be set to `true` if you're sure you've really accepted responsibility for the message.

 It implements the `Readable Stream` interface.